briannebyer/UniversityChecklist/Checklist/Readme.md

 Made sure adding tasks is only available to user in EditMode.
 However, issue with task description not showing, fixed by removed else statement and edit mode wrapper.

+Adding back Edit and Undo functionality, using an Alert.
+If Reset, toggles all tasks back isComplete false.
+User has options to Cancel/Undo, keeping isComplete for each task in current state.
+However, changes to resetting tasks, or adding new tasks, is not currently saved when app refreshes.
+Added saveData to relevant areas of code to ensure persistency.
+Noticed Reset button works, but using Undo does not return task to previous toggle state.
+Realised that as soon as the user hits Reset, it resets tasks, instead of just showing alert.
+Changed it so that the Reset only show Alert, by choosing Confirm user resets tasks and that is saved to JSON.
+Undo does nothing, and ensures tasks stay in current state.

 ##Third (Final) Milestone Video: